mdj2/varlet/README.md

 # Varlet

-Varlet lets you prompt for variables at runtime, and saves them to a variables.yaml file.
+Varlet lets you prompt for variables at runtime, and saves them to a variables module.

 ## Install